Intera/redmine_time_logging_app/readme.md

 * the javascript application is under "vendor/app" and written in coffeescript
 * files under "assets/" are automatically created/updated by the build tool in "vendor/app"
 * "config/locales/*" and "vendor/app/js/utility.coffee". contain the translations
+* "vendor/app/js/config.coffee" is the internal configuration file and contains some additional settings

 ## how to add a new translation language
 * copy one of the files in "config/locales/" to a new one named with the appropriate language code